Netanyahu defiant amid bribery allegations

 What has the reaction been?

+"A prime minister is not meant to be perfect or live an over-modest lifestyle, but he needs to be someone people look at and say: "This is how one should act"," he said in a speech in Tel Aviv.

+"Taking gifts in large sums over a long period of time is not living up to this standard," he added, while stressing Mr Netanyahu is innocent until proven guilty.

-Israel's centre-left opposition alliance, the Zionist Union, called on Mr Netanyahu to resign.
+Earlier, Israel's centre-left opposition alliance, the Zionist Union, called on the prime minister to resign.

 "The state of Israel needs a leader whose hands are clean and who is solely devoted to the affairs of the country," the group's Eyal Ben-Reuven told The Times of Israel.